 To define an ideal client for your coaching business, think about both demographics and psychographics.

-Demographics is the most common way to identify your ideal client.
-Demographic details include:
+Demographics is the most common way to build your ideal client profile, coaching specialists often include such details as:

 - Marital status